 Everything you need to know about the cost of attending the University of Houston.Find out more.

 The Office of Scholarships and Financial Aid can answer all your questions on how to help your student get financial assistance.Find out more.

-To be considered for federal financial aid, student must file the FAFSA by April 1.
+To be considered for federal financial aid, students must file the Free Application for Federal Student Aid (FAFSA).
 The University’s FAFSA code is 003652.Find out more.